Myth 1: Anything with a broken mouth piece is a snaffle.

 Myth 10: Every horse can go bitless.

 For those who have a horse that likes it, that’s great.
 Good for you.
-But be understanding that many horses just don’t respond well to bitless and will never perform to their fullest potential without a well fitted bit in their mouth.
+But understand that many horses just don’t respond well to bitless and will never perform to their fullest potential without a well-fitted bit in their mouth.

 Photo by Internet Archive Book Images